juntoaxx/ipmicontrol/README.md

 The machine configurations are stored in the `machines_config.json` file.
 This file is automatically created and updated by the application.

 ## External Softwware Requirements
 This is the Dell official link you need this tool to communicate with BMC.
-My tool sends commands to this executble and it executes against the machines. https://www.dell.com/support/home/en-us/drivers/driversdetails?driverid=m63f3
+My tool sends commands to this executable and it executes and sends them to the machines.
+A quick google search multiple sources. https://www.dell.com/support/home/en-us/drivers/driversdetails?driverid=m63f3

 ## License